Attorney's fee: Hourly rates

+In BigLaw firms, hourly rates vary greatly depending on the lawyer, whether they are a partner or an associate, with other factors taken into consideration.
+As of 2024, the highest lawyers have a rate of $2,100 to $2,620 per hour, with other partners charging $1,285 to $1,860.
+Many lawyers in these firms charge in the $800-900 range as well.
+Researchers created a top 32 list of firms that charge the most, the former figures being most prominent in these firms.
+As of early 2026, BigLaw lawyer fees have been surging, with one top US firm charging $4,000 per hour for its top partners.
+Median salaries for associates range from $200,000 to $330,000.
+This range varies based on years worked as an associate, calculated up to the eighth year: first-year associates make a median of $200,000, while eighth-year associates make a median of $330,000.

 The State Bar of Oregon and the Colorado State Bar have published surveys of rates for various areas of their states which are available online.

 Perhaps the most widely followed set of rates are what is called the Laffey Matrix available from the United States Attorney's Office for the District of Columbia.
 These have been available since 1982 and are updated annually.
 Hourly rates are shown by years of experience.
 For June 1, 2006, to May 31, 2007, the rates are as follows: 20+ years of experience, $425 per hour; 11–19 years, $375; 8–10 years, $305; 4–7 years, $245; 1–3 years, $205; and paralegals and law clerks, $120.
 The Laffey Matrix appears to be growing in acceptance by many courts throughout the United States, but the matrix must be adjusted to account for higher or lower costs for legal services in other areas.

 Hourly rates are increasing almost every year and some lawyers charge substantially higher than the rates shown by the Laffey Matrix.
 The first American attorney to regularly charge a four-digit hourly fee ($1,000 and higher) was Benjamin Civiletti in late 2005.